Finding fresh economics for the 21st century

 Read articles on Nobel Economics Prize winners here in our magazine, The Mint.
 Join the discussion on social media #NotTheNobel.

-Sign up to our PEP mailing list to keep in touch with developments – see bottom right of the screen.
+Sign up to our PEP mailing list to keep in touch with developments – see bottom right of the page.

 The winner of the Not the Nobel Prize 2019 was announced at our event in London on Thursday 3rd October.

-The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel – often called the Nobel Prize in Economics – will be announced on Monday 14th October.
+The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel – often called the Nobel Prize in Economics – was announced on Monday 14th October.

 Not the Nobel Prize is a project led by Promoting Economic Pluralism (PEP) working with the Circular Economy Club, Diversifying and Decolonising Economics, Dollars and Sense, Economy for the Common Good, Positive Money, Rethinking Economics, the Wellbeing Economy Alliance and WEAll Scotland.